-Subject to prior approval of the Chairman, Directors may obtain independent professional advice on matters arising in the course of their Board duties, and be reimbursed for all reasonable costs in obtaining such advice.
+- a) Subject to prior approval of the Chairman, directors may obtain independent professional advice on matters arising in the course of their Board duties. - b) Directors will be entitled to reimbursement of all reasonable costs in obtaining such advice.

 5.6.
 Security-holding requirement